-- a revised contract,
+- a revised contract:

-- training schedule for the extended period of training,
+- training schedule for the extended period of training;

-- the projected completion date,
+- the projected completion date;

-- the reason for extension of training, and - the impact extension of training will have on the other fellows in the program.
+- the reason for extension of training; and

+- the impact extension of training will have on the other residents in the program.

-Additional information may be required by the RRC.
+Additional information may be required by the RRC, including submission of CPME form 345 and applicable fees.

-Leave of absence: If a fellow's leave of absence results in extension of training, the program must submit written notice to Council staff within 30 days of the fellow's return from a leave of absence.
+Leave of absence: If a resident's leave of absence results in extension of training, the program must submit written notice to Council staff within 30 days of the resident's return from a leave of absence.

-Performance improvement: The program must submit written notice to the Council for performance improvement plans that result in extension of fellow training beyond the length of the fellowship.
+Performance improvement: The program must submit written notice to the Council for performance improvement plans that result in extension of resident training beyond 36 months.